Autopsy results for 'Fast & Furious' star Walker may come Tuesday

-* Median Technologies and Inventiv Health announce strategic alliance to provide medical image analysis and management services for clinical trials

-LOS ANGELES Dec 2 Autopsy results for "Fast & Furious" actor Paul Walker could be released as early as Tuesday as medical examiners wait on dental records to identify the actor's body, a spokesman for the Los Angeles County Coroner said on Monday.
+LOS ANGELES Autopsy results for "Fast & Furious" actor Paul Walker could be released as early as Tuesday, as medical examiners wait for dental records to formally identify the actor's body, a spokesman for the Los Angeles County Coroner said on Monday.

 Media reports identified the driver of the red 2005 Porsche Carrera GT that crashed into a utility pole and burst into flames as Roger Rodas, 38, a friend of Walker's who owned Always Evolving, an auto dealership and racing services company in Santa Clarita.